-text x text x .....y text y text

-then saying

-$s/x \cdot y/x \Box y/$

-will take everything from the first 'x' to the last 'y', which, in this example, is undoubtedly more than you wanted.
+Can you see what trap lies in wait for the unwary?
+If you blindly type lexi x lexi x.....y lexi y lexi then saying s/x.y/xcy/ will take everything from the first 'x' to the last 'y', which, in this example, is undoubtedly more than you wanted.

-The solution, of course, is to turn off the special meaning of $\cdot$ with $\cdot$ .
+The solution, of course, is to turn off the special meaning of '.' with '\.':

-'''

-s/x \cdot y/x \Box y/
+$s/x \cdot y/x = y/$

-'''

-Now everything works, for '\.\' means 'as many periods as possible'.
+Now everything works, for '\...' means 'as many periods as possible'.

-There are times when the pattern '.\' is exactly what you want.
-For example, to change into use '.\' to eat up everything after the 'for':
+There are times when the pattern '.' is exactly what you want.
+For example, to change into use '...' to eat up everything after the 'for':

-Now is the time for all good men ....
+Now is the time for all good men

-s/ \ for .\/ ./
+s/ ofor ./ ./

-There are a couple of additional pitfalls associated with '\' that you should be aware of.
+There are a couple of additional pitfalls associated with '' that you should be aware of.
 Most notable is the fact that 'as many as possible' means zero or more.
 The fact that zero is a legitimate possibility is sometimes rather surprising.
-For example, if our line contained text xy text x y text and we said the first 'xy' matches this pattern, for it consists of an 'x', zero spaces, and a 'y'.
+For example, if our line contained lext xy lext x y lext and we said s/xc+y/xcy/ the first 'xy' matches this pattern, for it consists of an 'x', zero spaces, and a 'y'.
 The result is that the substitute acts on the first 'xy', and does not touch the later one that actually contains some intervening spaces.